 Liberia: A Nation Born of Ambiguity

 This led to tensions with indigenous African populations, who were marginalized and excluded from political power.
-While Liberia was technically independent, its internal dynamics and its dependence on the United States limited its true sovereignty.
+Still, while Liberia was technically independent, its internal dynamics and its dependence on the United States limited its true sovereignty.
 The country's history is a reminder that independence is not simply a matter of legal status, but also of economic and social justice.

 Diplomacy and Strategic Alliances